EL NIDO MOTORBIKE DAY TRIP TO NACPAN BEACH

 Another trail led even higher up the hill towards a huge tree.
 A tree that looked great for climbing and had even better views back down Nacpan Beach.

-The road to Nacpan Beach is incredibly rough but huge pot holes and puddles everywhere.
-One of the girls in our crew got a flat so we had to drive to another village, buy a new tire for a couple of dollars and then take it to a vulcanizer who repaired it all for $1.
+The road to Nacpan Beach is incredibly rough with huge potholes and puddles everywhere so be careful on your motorbike.
+One of the girls in our crew got a flat tire so we had to drive to another village, buy a new tire for a couple of dollars and then take it to a vulcanizer who repaired it all for $1.
+Everything is relatively quick to repair in the Philippines

 VERDE SAFARI BEACH